KelliePetersen/javascript-python-comparison/README.md

 ## Important Notes

-JavaScript uses brackets { and } to create blocks.
+JavaScript uses brackets { } to create blocks.
 Python uses indentation instead of brackets.
-Expressions inside statements (such as a loop or class) must be indented.
+This means that expressions inside statements (such as a loop or class) must be on a new line and indented.
+Look at [Functions](#functions) or [Loops](#loops) sections for examples.

+## Similarities

 ## Basics